focuslabllc/craft-cheat-sheet/README.md

 [![Watch a video about the Cheat Sheet](https://raw.githubusercontent.com/focuslabllc/craft-field-cheat-sheet/master/img/screen-frame.jpg)](https://vimeo.com/125499887)

-The Craft Field Cheat Sheet brings code samples into context to the site you're actually working on.
+Craft Cheat Sheet brings code samples into context to the site you're actually working on.
 The code you're shown actually uses **your** custom field names rather than sample field names.
 Each custom field shows you the type of field and some common code snippets that you can copy and paste for quick use within your templates.

 ![Sample Field with code blocks](https://raw.githubusercontent.com/focuslabllc/craft-field-cheat-sheet/master/img/ui-sample-1.png)

-When you add a new Field in the Control Panel, The Craft Field Cheat Sheet is ready to show you the new sample code right away.
-It's designed to be a template you setup alongside your other templates.
-We recommend you put it in a location such as `templates/cheatsheet.html` so you can easily access it in your browser while you work.
-You would simply open `yourdomain.com/cheatsheet` and you're ready to rock.
+When you add a new Field in the Control Panel, the Craft Cheat Sheet is ready to show you the new sample code right away.

 You can view a static sample of the Cheat Sheet at the following link: <http://shared.focus.build/craft-cheat-sheet/>